ricardoapl/w10-facemessenger-autopsy/README.md

 If you would like to know more about running ingest modules in Autopsy, checkout the official [Autopsy User Documentation](https://sleuthkit.org/autopsy/docs/user-docs/4.16.0/ingest_page.html).

+## Known issues

+Please read through the following list of known issues before asking for help.

+- Part of our module is currently being flagged as malicious by some anti-malware solutions (see [here](https://github.com/ricardoapl/w10-facemessenger#known-issues))
+- Consecutive runs of the module in the same case are currently not being handled and will most likely return an error

 ## Support

 Please use the [issue tracker](https://github.com/ricardoapl/w10-facemessenger-autopsy/issues) to ask for help, request a new feature or report any bugs.